New Google Pixel Buds cut the cord to rival Apple AirPods

 The new Google Pixel Buds aren't set for release until the first half of 2020, but we were given a sneak preview of the true wireless earbuds at the event, with more information to be released in "the coming months".

-They'll cost $179, which works out at around £140 / AU$265 based on current conversion rates – that's more expensive than the Apple AirPods, which are one of the most popular true wireless models on the market.
+They'll cost $179, which works out at around £140 / AU$265 based on current conversion rates – so in the US the new Pixel Buds are more expensive than the Apple AirPods, which are one of the most popular true wireless models on the market.

 - Read our original Google Pixel Buds review